Michael C. Hall

+During the fourth season of Dexter, Hall was diagnosed with Hodgkin's lymphoma.
 "I think I've been preoccupied since I was 11, and my father died, with the idea of the age 39: 'Would I live that long?
-What would that be like?'
-To discover that I had the Hodgkin's was alarming, but at the same time I felt kind of bemused, like, 'Wow.
+What would that be like?'" he said in a September 2010 interview with The New York Times.
+"To discover that I had the Hodgkin's was alarming, but at the same time I felt kind of bemused, like, 'Wow.
 Huh.
 How interesting.'"

 Michael Carlyle Hall was born on February 1, 1971, in Raleigh, North Carolina.
 His father passed away from prostate cancer when the future actor was a pre-teen, and young Hall was raised by his mother, who went on to earn her graduate degree.
 Hall completed undergraduate work at Earlham College before moving to New York City to attend New York University, where he received a Master of Fine Arts degree.